prooph/service-bus/README.md

 -----------

 prooph/service-bus is a lightweight messaging facade.
-Define the API of your model with the help of messages.
+It allows you to define the API of your model with the help of messages.

 1. Command messages describe the actions your model can handle.
 2. Event messages describe things that happened while your model handled a command.